balenaltd/handbook/Support.md

 ### Non-support tickets

-Requests for a partnership or wanting to sell us something - [ask to send to hello@](https://www.flowdock.com/app/rulemotion/r-process/threads/FliYq-3DXNW4ZL4BNCMGyW2_ob2).
+Requests for a partnership or wanting to sell us something - [ask to send an email to hello@](https://www.flowdock.com/app/rulemotion/r-process/threads/FliYq-3DXNW4ZL4BNCMGyW2_ob2).
 Tell them something like:
 >Please email hello@resin.io, that will get to the right people within the company.
 Thanks!

 ### Specific support